DigitalGrainSize/SediNet/README.md

 python sedinet_predict.py -c config/config_gravel.json -w grain_size_gravel_generic/res/gravel_generic_9prcs_simo_batch6_im768_768_9vars_pinball_aug.hdf5
 ```

+The above model has been trained with a batch size of 6, with 768x768 pixel imagery, augmentation, and no variable scaling

 ##### Train SediNet for sediment grain size prediction (9 percentiles of the cumulative distribution) on sand images